 This collection contains teachers' records, school registers, annual reports, election records, contracts, one publication, and photographs.

 Collection Title: Marks family ledgers

 This collection contains Marks family history material, Evan Powell Marks' business records, biographical information, obituaries, ledgers, and clippings.

-Collection Title: Marshall, Agatha obituary
+Collection Title: Marshall, Agatha dedication

 Collection Title: Martineau, John E. papers

 This collection contains the official correspondence of Governor Martineau during his term of office, covering topics such as the highway department, the flood of 1927, and appointments to offices.